MikeDigitize/JSFundamentals/README.md

 foo.b();
 ```

 Now the bar function is called not in the global scope but in the scope of <code>foo</code> which also has a property named <code>a</code>.
-When bar is called <code>this</code> is assigned to the call site, which is <code>foo</code>, and <code>a</code> is looked up against this call site and not the global object as it was previously.
+When bar is called <code>this</code> is assigned to the call site, which is <code>foo</code>, and therefore <code>a</code> is looked up against <code>foo</code> and not the global object as it was previously.

 When determining context, the default rule is the last to be considered.
-Take the following example of a constructor function:
+Take the following example of a constructor function (constructor functions are covered in detail later):

 ```javascript
 function Foo(name) {
     this.name = name;
 }

 Foo.prototype.sayName = function() {
   return this.name;
 };

 var foo = new Foo("mike");
 foo.sayName();  // mike

 ```

 The object returned from the constructor has a method <code>sayName</code> which returns a reference to <code>this</code>.
 Even though the call to the function is made in the global scope, its call site (and therefore context) is the object <code>foo</code>.
 In the above we can see that <code>this</code>, when used in a constructor or any property on a constructor's prototype, refers to the instance of the constructor.
 It can therefore be used to set values specific to that instance.
+Prototypal inheritance will be covered in alater chapter.

 The default rule and the constructor are the two organic ways in which context is defined in JavaScript.
 It can be explicitly set through other means however.
 The definition of <code>this</code> when explicilty set supersedes the organic ways.
 Context can be explicitly set in four different ways, as of ES6.